Good day Hard-Chargers!

 I for one would maneuver my element and return fire, from there I’d give a POS REP to base giving them an assessment of the current situation.
 Most firefights last 30 to 90 seconds, during such incidents this can seem like eternity especially if you’re pinned down.

 You train and train for months at a time, therefore when the opportunity presents itself you’re more than ready to capitalize and seize the moment.

 (Of course once Positive Identification has been met)

 You eat sleep and breathe this moment, hoping that it takes place in order to show what you’ve learned from seniors, team leaders and squad leaders.

 Often wondering what it’s like to have rounds fly over your head and actually hear the zing, as it moves rapidly across the air.
 Of course that zing that you hear is because the round is spinning as it comes out of the chamber.

-There are also times when you deploy to a combat zone and see no action at all, it’s relatively quiet and nothing goes on.
-In incidents like these do infantrymen act out as Jake Gyllenhaal did in the movie -Jar Head, when he never got his chance….
+There are also times when you deploy to a combat zone and see no action at all, it’s relatively quiet and nothing happens as far as aggression from enemy fighters.